AzeemAppli/AzeemAppli/README.md

 - 👋 Hi, I’m @AzeemAppli
 - 👀 I’m interested in new Web Technologies
-- 🌱 I’m a Software developer
+- 🌱 I have completed my course as a Software developer
-- 💞️ I’m completed my IT-course
 - 📫 You can reach me by mail at azeem.kamalch@gmail.com
-- 😄 Pronouns: he